nickc1/nickc1.github.io/skNLA.md

 ![mutual_info](/assets/nla/lorenz_mutual_info.png){: .center-image }

-As seen above, the first minimum of the mutual information is at lag=18.
+The first minimum of the mutual information is at lag=18.
 This is the lag that will be used to rebuild a shadow manifold.
 This is done by the `embed_vectors_1d` method.
 A longer discussion about embedding is found in the next section.

 {% highlight python linenos %}
 lag = 18